hexanal/fredmercy-blog/src/content/en/ramblings/privacy-or-nah.md

 ## conclusion

-To reach these extremes, you're either ready to nerd-up **BIG TIME** and encrypt everything that you care to keep private, or keep nothing private and assume that privacy is a concept made-up by _white men_.
+To reach these extremes, you're either ready to nerd-up **BIG TIME** and encrypt everything that you care to keep private, or keep nothing private and assume that privacy is a concept made-up by _the modern man_.

 My current obsession with _low tech_, minimalism, slow-growth, etc. indicates a hybrid route: I avoid the digital fairs, the communications superhighways, the Big Tech forums, the centralized [doomscroller](https://en.wikipedia.org/wiki/Doomscrolling) feeds, and instead I stay on my small digital farm where I cultivate my own stuff, slowly, haphazardly.
 And it's all in the open, too, which means it fits my description of the _total-public_ way.
-But around that farm, I have my stashes with more sensitive data under lock and key; I have to remember where they are, and what in it, which requires _work_.
+But around that farm, I have my stashes with more sensitive data under lock and key; I have to remember where the key is, where the actual stash is, and what's in it, which requires a little bit of _management_.

-I want to keep (and manage) as little data as possible.
+This make me want to manage as little data as possible.

 ~~